Global existence and blow up for systems of nonlinear wave equations related to the weak null condition: Introduction

+As far as the present authors know, this paper is the first in the literature to discuss the system (\ref{eq1}).
+In order to give the motivation for studying it, we start with recalling the origin of the system (\ref{202012271206}), reviewing known related results, and raising an open problem.
+Equation (\ref{202012271206}) is well known as one of the most typical examples satisfying the weak null condition that Lindblad and Rodnianski \cite{LR2003} introduced.
+When the cubic nonlinear terms $C_1(u,\partial u)$ and $C_2(u,\partial u)$ are absent from (\ref{202012271206}) and therefore the system has the form

-we know by Alinhac \cite{Al2006} and Katayama \cite{Katayama2012} that global solutions to (\ref{202012281658}) exist for small, smooth data.
+we know by the work on semilinear hyperbolic systems due to Alinhac \cite{Al2006} and Katayama \cite{Katayama2012} that global solutions to (\ref{202012281658}) exist for small, smooth data.
 (Concerning detailed study on global behaviors of these solutions, see \cite{Katayama2012}.
 See also \cite{KMS}.)
-Also, in the previous paper \cite{HY2017} (see also \cite{HZ2019}) the present authors obtained a priori estimates strong enough to show global solutions to (\ref{202012281658}) for small, smooth data, by relying upon a certain space-time $L^2$ weighted estimate for some special derivatives (see, e.g., (\ref{202012241015}) below).
+Also, in the previous paper \cite{HY2017} (see also \cite{HZ2019}) the present authors studied a quasi-linear system of wave equations including (\ref{202012281658}) as an example and obtained a priori estimates strong enough to show global solutions for small, smooth data.
 One might think that cubic terms have no essential effects in the proof of global existence of small solutions because they are higher order.
-We would like to note, however, that higher-order terms such as $|u|^p$, ``mixed'' with lower-order terms such as $|\partial_t u|^q$ for some $q<p$, can happen to have nontrivial effects in the lifespan of small solutions to nonlinear wave equations.
-See, e.g., \cite{Katayama2001}, \cite{HanZhou2014}, and \cite{HWY2016}, concerning how $|\partial_t u|^q+|u|^p$ gives unexpected effect on the lifespan.
+We would like to note, however, that higher-order terms such as $|u|^{p_1}$, ``mixed'' with lower-order terms such as $|\partial_t u|^{p_0}$ for some $p_0<p_1$, can happen to have nontrivial effects in the lifespan of small solutions to nonlinear wave equations.
+See, e.g., \cite{Katayama2001}, \cite{HanZhou2014}, and \cite{HWY2016}, concerning how $|\partial_t u|^{p_0}+|u|^{p_1}$ gives unexpected effect on the lifespan.
 (See also Remarks \ref{202001071138} and \ref{202102251148} below.)
 If we allow the presence of the cubic terms, it causes $(\partial_t u_1)^2+u_1^3$, which may have a similar effect, to appear on the right-hand side of the second equation in (\ref{202012271206}).
-At the best of the present authors' knowledge, it has been open to show global, small solutions to (\ref{202012271206}) in the presence of the cubic terms.
+To the best of the present authors' knowledge, it has been open to show global, small solutions to (\ref{202012271206}) in the presence of the cubic terms.
+The system (\ref{eq1}) with $p=q=3$ is expected to serve as a simplified model for research in this direction.